-17.30 Copyright—Affirmative Defense—Limitation on Liability for Information Residing on Systems or Networks at Direction of Users (17 U.S.C. § 512(c))
+17.32 Copyright—Affirmative Defense—Limitation on Liability for Information Residing on Systems or Networks at Direction of Users (17 U.S.C. § 512(c))

-The defendant [name] contends that the defendant is a service provider and therefore is not liable for copyright infringement because the infringement was caused by information residing on the defendant’s systems or networks at the direction of users.
+The defendant [name] contends that the defendant is a service provider and therefore is not liable for copyright infringement because the infringement was caused by information residing on the defendant [name]’s systems or networks at the direction of users.
 The defendant [name] has the burden of proving each element of this defense by a preponderance of the evidence.

-The defendant [name] is eligible to use this defense if the defendant:
+The defendant [name] is eligible to use this defense if the defendant [name]:

 First, is a service provider of network communication services, online services, or network access;